 four categories and assign product to categories.

-- Allow anonymous access to the index view by decorating its action method
+- Add an index method to the RetailController and allow anonymous access by decorating its action method

 with the AllowAnonymous Attribute.